How MasterCard Works?

-All across the world the main business function of this corporation is acting as an intermediary between the merchant banks as well as banks that issue cards or working with purchaser’s ad their credit union and people who used the brand in order to perform business transactions.
-After 2006 Mastercard Worldwide became a public company and before this it was collectively owned by thousands of business all of whom issued its cards.
-Read more here.
+All across the world, the main business function of this corporation is acting as an intermediary between the merchant banks as well as banks that issue cards or working with purchaser’s ad their credit union and people who used the brand in order to perform business transactions.
+After 2006 Mastercard Worldwide became a public company and before this it was collectively owned by thousands of businesses all of whom issued its cards.

 Clearing is usually accomplished within a day; the Mastercard network receives the purchase information sent to them from the merchant’s bank.
 The information is validated by the Mastercard clearing system, which then sends this purchase information over to the cardholder’s bank.
 Data is then prepared for the cardholder’s statement.
 Comprehensive reconciliation is provided by the Mastercard clearing system to both the cardholder’s bank and the merchant’s bank.

-Well it is basically the entire reason Mastercard still exists since that is essentially how the company makes its profits.
+Well, it is basically the entire reason Mastercard still exists since that is essentially how the company makes its profits.
 Interestingly while Mastercard has its names on several different and the biggest competitor it has i.e. Visa also has their names on the cards they are technically not directly responsible for the cards made with their name on them.
 The organization that issues those cards are the ones responsible for it.
-So Mastercard can earn money by charging the organizations money per transactions and essentially that is how they make their money.
+So Mastercard can earn money by charging the organization money per transaction and essentially that is how they make their money.

 Every time you perform a transaction meaning every time you use your card the transaction fees go to Mastercard.
 A network that counts the fee exists between merchants and banks and this fee is the profits of Mastercard.